Jarvis-3000/AirBlack-Assignment/README.md

 # Introduction

-This is an Hiring Assignment from Airblack.
+This is a Hiring Assignment from Airblack.

 # Features

-- This is a mobile based UI.
+- This is a mobile-based UI.
-- The Enquiry Form is intercative
+- The Enquiry Form is interactive
-- Accesibility is maintained
+- Accessibility is maintained
 - Social Media Links are functional
 - Modularized the components

+# Note
+> I have used some dummy data for the form to work.

 # Hosted